aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

     c.
 Within the IDE, open the output from: ``/sites/dc1/reports/fabric/dc1_fabric_state.md``

-        .. note:: Your example report will include multiple errors.
+        .. note:: Your example report intetionally includes multiple errors as an example.
+An in-depth dicussion of this testing is provided in our CI workshops courses.

 |